Prathmeshk-web/IBM_NIDS/README.md

+.# IBM_NIDS
+A NIDS is a security tool that monitors network traffic for suspicious activity, policy violations, and cyber threats.
 This repository contains my official submission for the IBM University Engagement Project.
 This project introduces a robust, machine learning-based Network Intrusion Detection System (NIDS) built natively within the enterprise IBM Cloud ecosystem.
 By analyzing raw network traffic data, the application successfully identifies and classifies various types of cyber-attacks to provide an early warning of malicious activities and secure communication networks.

 Domain: Cybersecurity / Network Security